Vyral/base-template/_posts/2022-05-26-correct-pricing-has-never-been-more-critical-for-sellers.md

   dollar.
 enclosure:
 pullquote: >-
-  If your client has been on the fence about selling, call them and impress upon them how important it is that they act sooner than later.
+  If your client has been on the fence about selling, tell them how important it is that they act sooner than later.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true